evstirling/blackjack/ReadMe.txt

     Algorithm builder for auto mode in blackjack.py.
     Export custom algorithms in .json format.
     Algos currently include hit/stick/double down values for each player point value and dealer's face up card value.

+Rust

+src/main.rs:
+    Command line game of blackjack, this time written in rust.
+    Currently very early in develpoment, but is functional.